 by Normandy Madden WITH HIGH START-UP COSTS FOR OFFICE and retail space, infrastructure and training requirements, product repackaging, brand launches, and Western-level salaries for expatriate employees and well-trained local staff, both domestic and multinational firms find East-Central Europe an expensive place to market a product or service.
-While these factors affect most businesses in the […]
+While these factors affect most businesses in the region, there are special challenges […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.